 These five Rites also make one appear more youthful, but if you really want to look and be young in every respect there is a Sixth Rite that you must practice.
 I have said nothing about it until now because it would have been useless to you without first having obtained good results from the other five.

 The Colonel then informed them that in order to go further with the aid of this Sixth Rite it would be necessary for them to lead a more or less continent life.
-[Continent: Abstaining from sexual intercourse; exercising restraint upon the sexual appetite; esp., abstaining from illicit sexual intercourse; chaste.
-(1913 Webster's Revised Unabridged Dictionary)]
+[Continent: Abstaining from sexual intercourse; exercising restraint upon the sexual appetite; chaste. - Webster's 1913 Revised Unabridged Dictionary]

 It is important to remember that the monks who developed The Five Tibetan Rites were all male and in common with those pursuing a spiritual path; they practiced celibacy.
 Being celibate is not a choice many men would make as Colonel Bradford himself acknowledged when he began to teach The Rites.

-In teaching the many thousands of people we have over twenty years, we have consistently found that the Five Rites themselves are sufficient to obtain the great benefits described by Colonel Bradford.
-Check out our Testimonials to read some of them.
+We have taught over 60,000 people over the last 22 years, and have consistently found that the Five Rites on their own are sufficient to obtain the great benefits described by Colonel Bradford.
+Check out their Testimonials here.

 2. 6th Rite and Tantra

 What is required for a Tantric practitioner is to develop the capacity to utilize one's faculties of bliss and the blissful experiences which are specifically generated due to the flow of regenerative fluids within one's own energy channels.
 It is crucial to have the ability to protect oneself from the fault of emission.
 H. H. XIV Dalai Lama (1999).
 The Heart of the Buddha's Path.

 Generally, people attracted to the 6th Rite will either try it and see what happens - or carry out further research.
 Some seek out teachers or study traditional texts on Tantric practices to which the 6th Rite belongs.